KLN888/EMIcalculator/README.md

 # EMIcalculator
-A simple web application using html,css,js fir calculating monthly EMI
+A simple web application using html,css,js for calculating monthly EMI